Artis – Aquarium Problem #SWI2002

-Part of the Aquarium is a corridor which contains so called mammoth tanks which measure 5 by 2.5 by 20 meters and are filled with water.
+Part of the Aquarium is a corridor that contains so-called mammoth tanks which measure 5 by 2.5 by 20 meters and are filled with water.
 Because of the tropical fish inside, the water should have a temperature of 24 degrees Celsius.
 As there is not much daylight, a dozen lamps have been placed just above the aquarium to make sure the fish inside are visible.
 However, these big lamps produce a lot of heat.

-When in summer time the outside temperature reaches 25 degrees, the temperature in the corridor containing the mammoth tanks increases up to 30 degrees.
+When the outside temperature reaches 25 degrees in the summertime, the temperature in the corridor containing the mammoth tanks increases up to 30 degrees.
 The water itself becomes 27 degrees, which is too much for the fish inside.
-In the neighbourhood of the lamps, the temperature rises to 40 degrees.
+In the neighborhood of the lamps, the temperature rises to 40 degrees.
 Just under the roof sometimes temperatures of 60 degrees have been measured.